oasis-tcs/sarif-spec/Documents/Schema changes between SARIF v1 and v2.md

     - Add a `kind` property of type `string[]`, optional.

+- [Issue #223](https://github.com/oasis-tcs/sarif-spec/issues/223): "Remove uniqueItems constraint from result.locations"

+    In the `result` object:

+    - On the `locations` property, remove the `uniqueItems` constraint.

 - [Issue #256](https://github.com/oasis-tcs/sarif-spec/issues/256): "Make Run.Files an array"

     In the `run` object: